How to Use Sketch and Inscription

 If you edit the sketch later, the attached drawing file regenerates.
 If you delete the sketch, the drawing file is removed.

-When you're done, click Next to continue to Billing & Payment.
+When you're done, click Next to continue to How to Set Up Billing and Payment.

 Related articles: